arnoo/clutch/README.md

 I can use the same <offset> and <limit> parameters there :
 > (with-each-line ("/var/log/messages" :offset -20 :limit 10) (print it))

-All these functions accept a stream instead of a filename, or a URL :
+All of these functions accept a stream instead of a filename, or a URL :
 > (with-each-line ("http://www.google.com") (print it))
 > (gulp "http://www.google.com")

 Stack manipulation
 ------------------